brentrossen/AzureDistributedService/README.md

 ## Use Auto-Scale to Reduce Latency

-If your service is using the default TPS settings (50TPS webapi / 50TPS direct queue requests for each submitter), you might be seeing higher than expected avg latency (around 400ms-1.5sec).
+If your service is using more than the default TPS settings (50TPS webapi / 50TPS direct queue requests for each submitter), you might be seeing higher than expected avg latency.
 This is because more requests are being sent each second than the number of workers can handle.
 To alleviate this problem, turn on auto-scaling on the TestRequestProcessor worker roles.
 These settings can be updated on the scale tab in https://manage.windowsazure.com.
-After scaling up the number of worker VMs, you should see the avg request latency reduce to 40-140ms.
+After scaling up the number of worker VMs, you should see the avg request latency reduce to 40-75ms.
 The auto-scale task should start after five minutes and take less than 10 minutes to complete.

 See the below screenshot for example auto-scale settings.

 ![Image of example auto-scale settings](https://raw.githubusercontent.com/brentrossen/AzureDistributedService/master/AzureDistributedServiceAutoScaleSetup.png)